sonowz/vscode-remote-wsl-nixos/README.md

 1. Install NixOS as a WSL 2 distro.
 Currently there's a working repository [here](https://github.com/Trundle/NixOS-WSL).
 2. Install Visual Studio Code and its Remote-WSL extension.
-3. Make sure that `C:\WINDOWS\System32\wsl.exe -d %YOUR_NIXOS_DISTRO% sh -c "echo hello"` prints `hello`.
-If you used repository from step 1, it won't print.
-Follow instructions at below section to fix the issue.
 4. Run `cp ./server-env-setup ~/.vscode-server/server-env-setup`.
 See [here](https://code.visualstudio.com/docs/remote/wsl#_advanced-environment-setup-script) for description.
 5. Now VSCode can connect to your NixOS!